enasequence/read_docs/submit/general-guide/submissions-portal.rst

 ================================
-Webin Submissions Portal Reports
+Webin Portal Reports
 ================================

-The `Webin Submissions Portal (WSP) <https://www.ebi.ac.uk/ena/submit/webin/>`_ is ENA's convenient interface for creating and reviewing submissions.
+The `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/>`_ is ENA's convenient interface for creating and reviewing submissions.
 This guide discusses it from the perspective of a user who wishes to review the content and status of their existing submissions.